John is a connoisseur of words who is currently on a journey to fully understand what it means to become a true wordsmith and marketer.

 Five Ways on How to Make Essays Longer

 Before anything else, I want things to be crystal clear that if you're into tricks, this article isn't for you.
 Stop reading now if you only plan to change the font size of certain characters, add extra space, or even hide text by changing its color to white.
 However, if you're here to put in work and make your writing sing, I assure you these tips on making your essays longer are of value.

 Expand All Adverbs

-For the average person, like you, it's normal not to be mindful of using adverbs in his/her writing.
+For the average person, it's normal not to be mindful of using adverbs in his/her writing.
 It's fair.
 You're not getting paid to avoid them, and adverbs allow you to describe anything you want quickly.

 However, if you're taking an essay exam, it's best to be descriptive and specific.
-How to make your essays longer is a matter of technique.
-You can expand every adverb by turning it into a sentence.
+How to make your essay longer is a matter of technique.
+You can expand every adverb by turning it into a longer sentence.
 In my first paragraph, for example, I wrote "quickly."
 I could have instead written, "in a matter of seconds."
 Both provide the same meaning, but the latter gave me four more words.

 After completing your essay, you should review it and focus on looking for all the -ly adverbs.
 You'll be surprised that you will see one in every 30-50 words.

 If you were writing a 1,000-word essay, it might be possible that you've riddled it with over 50 adverbs.
 If you expand each one, you should get 200-300 words more!
 And what's more impactful?
 Your writing goes from good to great by just following this simple method.